Feedback

 δ

-A library used by a C script with the #pragma link directive – or a system library – cannot be found by the linker.
+If a library used by a C script with the #pragma link directive – or a system library – cannot be found by the linker, then.

 Here is how to install the mysql client library: